SnapRoute/dockerLab/labs/lab1/lab1.md

 ## Stage 2

-To enable the interface, send an update to Port object referencing fpPort1 and AdminState set to Up.
-To configure the interface as L3, create an IPv4Intf with IP address referencing fpPort1.
+To enable the interface, send an update to the Port object referencing _fpPort1_ and set _AdminState_ to _UP_.
+To configure the interface as L3, create an _IPv4Intf_ with _IpAddr_ referencing _fpPort1_.
 Ensure that the AdminState of the IPv4Intf is UP.
 Repeat for interface fpPort2.

-For loopback interfaces, send a create for LogicalIntf specifying the name of the loopback interface.
+For loopback interfaces, send a create (POST) request for _LogicalIntf_ specifying the name of the loopback interface.
 Then, similar to the fpPort1, create an IPv4Intf object with the appropriate IP address referencing Loopback1.